tdgriffith/defense/docs/defense_full.md

 <div class="col">
  <ul style="font-size:2vw">
-  <li>Engineering mechanics does not require atomic level analysis to evaluate stress and strain.</li>
+  <li style="padding-bottom:0.2em">Engineering mechanics does not require atomic level analysis to evaluate stress and strain.</li>
   <ul>
-  <li>Can we extend this analogy to spatio-temporal dynamics of human cognition?</li>
+  <li style="padding-bottom:0.2em">Can we extend this analogy to spatio-temporal dynamics of human cognition?</li>
 </ul>
 </ul>
 </div>